Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

 The above view of vortex filaments as the fundamental unit of fluid flows is particularly appropriate in superfluids, such as low-temperature liquid helium and Bose--Einstein condensates (BECs).
 Indeed, in such fluids, vortices are well-defined discrete objects about which the circulation is quantised, taking values multiple of $\kappa = h / m$.
 Here $h$ is Planck's constant and $m$ is the mass of the bosons constituting the superfluid~\cite{Barenghi2014}.
 Such property arises from their quantum nature, as vortices are topological defects of the macroscopic wave function describing the system.
 For this reason, vortex filaments in superfluids are called \emph{quantum vortices}.

 One of the most striking properties of low-temperature superfluids is their total absence of viscosity.
 Despite this fact, quantum vortex reconnections are possible, since Helmholtz' theorem that forbids reconnections in classical inviscid fluids~\cite{Kida1994} breaks down due to the vanishing fluid density at the vortex core.
 This picture was first suggested by Feynman in the 50's~\cite{Feynman1955} and later confirmed numerically in the framework of the Gross--Pitaevskii (GP) equation~\cite{Koplik1993}.
 Since then, quantum vortex reconnections have been observed experimentally in superfluid helium~\cite{Bewley2006} and in BECs~\cite{Serafini2017}.
-They have also been extensively studied numerically, unveiling universal scalings laws~\cite{Villois2017,Galantucci2019}, and linking them to irreversibility~\cite{Villois2020}.
+They are characterised by universal scalings laws~\cite{Villois2017,Galantucci2019} and have been linked to irreversibility, both in experiments~\cite{Svancara2019} and in numerical simulations~\cite{Villois2020}.
 In the early vortex filament simulations by Schwarz~\cite{Schwarz1988}, it was noticed that quantum vortex reconnections are a key physical process for the development of \emph{quantum turbulence}, a state described by the complex interaction of a \emph{tangle} of quantum vortices.
 Such a state is illustrated by the vortex filaments (in green and yellow) visualised in Fig.~\ref{fig:visualisation}, obtained from the GP simulations performed in Ref.~\citenum{Muller2021}.